Case Study # 2 - Removal of Umbilical Keloids with Cryotherapy

 The keloid depicted here was previously removed with surgery, yet it grew back to become bigger than what it was before surgery.
 This patient presented at the end of November 2010 and was treated with cryotherapy on the same date.

-Below is the image of this keloid exactly one week later.
+Exactly one week later.
 The treatment was successful and the whole keloid appears dark and necrotic.

 The whole mass of this keloid fell off five weeks after the treatment.